mraabhijit/mraabhijit/README.md

 * I enjoy working with complex problems and figuring out efficient ways of solving them.
 * I am well versed in Python programming, data analytics, data engineering techniques, machine learning algorithms, deep learning and some techniques of MLOps..

-- 🔭 I’m currently working on European Football Leagues which is a data engineering project aimed at analysing the top 5 football leagues in Europe.
+- 🔭 I have recently completed the Data Engineering Zoomcamp.
 - 🌱 I'm currently learning to use better and efficient algorithms, Natural Language Processing.
+- 👯 I’m looking to collaborate on projects built on python and its dependencies.
+- 💬 Ask me about machine learning, deep learning.
+- 📫 How to reach me: Drop a message at any one of [Linkedin](https://www.linkedin.com/in/mraabhijit), [Twitter](https://www.twitter.com/mraabhijit), [MAIL](ab.chakraborty@outlook.com)